dsklen/Sliding-Panels-Test/README.md

 ## Overview

-This sample project implements `BDSlidingPanelsController` a handy controller for layered sibling panels.
+This sample project implements `BDSlidingPanelsController`, a handy controller for layered sibling panels.

 #### Open panels